 25. Tacos – Famous Mexican Dish

 When it comes to Mexican cuisine, tacos are representative as it is widely known worldwide.
-Mexicans generously treat you to delicious tacos with various fillings and introduce their signature food to friends worldwide.
+Mexicans generously treat you to many delicious taco types with various fillings and introduce their signature food to friends worldwide.

 However, you will often find beef steak, chorizo, flank steak, or marinated pork in the filling of tacos.
 They are also combined with strange fillings, such as beef’s eyes, liver, or escamoles originating from central and southern Mexico.
 Let’s taste it when taking a trip to Mexico.